On Tuesday, the Seattle Seahawks agreed to trade the QB who led their franchise to its only Super Bowl title.

 Twenty years is quite the commitment.
 Just ask Tom Brady, who was drafted by the New England Patriots in 2000 and went on to spend 20 straight seasons with the team.

-But now it's time for his second act with a new NFL team.
-The 42-year-old, who is arguably the best quarterback of all time, confirmed on social media Friday morning that he had signed a contract with the Tampa Bay Buccaneers.
+But in March of 2020, TB12 shocked the sports world when he announced it was time for his second act.
+The then-42-year-old, who is arguably the best quarterback of all time, confirmed on social media that he had signed a contract with the Tampa Bay Buccaneers.

 When you think about Brett Favre, you think about the Green Bay Packers.
 The Hall of Fame quarterback spent 20 seasons in the NFL, and even though he retired in 2010 -- a full decade ago! -- he still holds numerous NFL records, including most consecutive starts by any player.
 Favre played for the Packers from 1992 to 2007, a whopping 16 seasons in which he was the face of the franchise, at the height of which he brought them a title by winning Super Bowl XXXI.
 In March 2008, he retired ... until he changed his mind and the Packers bizarrely traded him to the New York Jets in August 2008.
 He played in New York for one season before signing with the Minnesota Vikings -- the Packers' rival.
 Huh?
 He played in the 2009-10 season, and after being hurt during the 2010-11 season, he retired for good in January 2011.